 Possible inference: Josh should devote a substantial amount of time to the LSAT.

 Bam.
 It’s just like working with any other conditional statement.
 Does that mean you have to diagram principles?
-That’s going to depend on the situation, but it helps to be aware that they operate exactly the same as any other conditional statement.
+That will depend on the situation, but it helps to be aware that they operate the same as any other conditional statement.
 You can make contrapositives (“If it’s not the case that you should devote a substantial amount of time to the LSAT, then you are not in the Mastermind Study Group”).
 If you have additional premises, you may be able to make inferences via modus ponens, modus tollens, or syllogism.
 That’s all you can do.
-Try anything funny and you’ll go wrong, just as with conditional statements.
+Try anything funny, and you’ll go wrong, just as with conditional statements.

 So, take away two things from this lesson: